-Promote the conservation and protection of natural oyster substrate (oyster shell) and evaluate and utilize alternative substrates when appropriate to ensure that the rate of shell accretion exceeds loss.
+Promote the conservation and protection of natural oyster substrate (oyster shell) and evaluate and utilize alternative substrates as a method to ensure that the rate of habitat accretion exceeds loss.

 Develop a decision-making process on how to equitably utilize limited natural shell and alternative substrates for sanctuary restoration, fishery enhancement and aquaculture and make decisions according to the process.